I should go plastic-free.

 I should aim to buy things in ‘recyclable’ or ‘biodegradable’ packaging.

 Not necessarily.
 Most of the environmental impacts of a product occur before it reaches the shop shelves, rather than what happens to it when we’ve finished with it.
 Many packaging materials that have a reputation for being more ‘recyclable’ (whatever that means) have a higher overall carbon footprint than packaging considered ‘less recyclable.’
 Choosing what to buy according to what it’s made from is a headache, and it’s not even clear that there is any environmental gain from doing so.
 Even plastic can be recycled, whatever they tell you.

 As for ‘biodegradable’ packaging, this really depends on how the materials to make the packaging are sourced, and whether it is able to fully decompose at the end of its life.
-If biodegradable materials end up in landfill, they give off greenhouse gases.
+If biodegradable materials end up in landfill, they give off greenhouse gases, and if biodegradable plastics are put in the recycling they can cause havoc.
 One recent study comparing the impacts of different types of plastic bottles found that the one made from plant-based, biodegradable materials ‘showed the worst environmental performance’ when compared to alternatives made from virgin or recycled plastic.

 I should wear natural fabrics to avoid microfibres from polyester clothes getting into the sea.